firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/bills.md

 ## Triggering a bill

 Once you have created a bill, Firefly III will suggest that you create a new rule that will match the bill.
 This rule is autofilled to trigger on obvious things like the amount of the bill and the description you entered.
-Make sure you fine-tune the rule so any new transactions will auto-match the rule.
+Fine-tune the rule so any new transactions will auto-match the rule.

 When you create a transaction with the following properties, it will match to the preceding example.